-I’m currently working for the company Gate Gourmet Norway and I represent Norway in the menu development team Scandinavia, together with chefs from Sweden and Denmark.
+Currently working for the company Gate Gourmet Norway, I represent Norway in the menu development Scandinavian Team, together with chefs from Sweden and Denmark.

 I will recommend dedication and the will to learn on a daily basis from every person you have the opportunity to cross paths with; move forward and always be open minded.